qsymmachus/notes/machine-learning.md

 If each enum is nearly unique, then you're not modeling much at all!
 It's not generalizable.

 Bucketing or "binning" is another useful tool.
-Create buckets for your data (for example, for a set of geolocation data, bucket it by state).jA
+Create buckets for your data (for example, for a set of geolocation data, bucket it by state).

 Feature crossing
 ----------------